 Making the Decision

 The choice between IPFS and traditional cloud storage isn't binary.
-Both have their place in modern architecture, and the best choice depends on your specific requirements:
+Both have their place in modern architecture:

 Choose IPFS when decentralization, content permanence, and bandwidth costs are primary concerns.
 Accept the trade-offs in complexity and performance consistency.